touche-webis-de/touche-code/semeval23/human-value-detection/adam-smith-model/README.md

 ```

 ## Mounting-Image
-As the model data takes a fair amount of space the following describes the
+As the model data takes a fair amount of space the following describes the Docker Image with mounted model data.

 Unzip the
 [downloaded](#download-models)